misia0517-dev/Waymo-Passenger-Safety-Assistant/README.md

 ## The Problem

-Late-night Waymo riders — especially women traveling alone — have no real-time way to intervene if something feels wrong.
+Late-night Waymo riders, especially women traveling alone, have no real-time way to intervene if something feels wrong.
 The car drives itself, and current options (calling 911, contacting support) require leaving the app and losing context.

 ## The Solution

 A proactive safety layer built directly into the ride UI.
-Passengers can act immediately without leaving the app — before a situation escalates.
+Passengers can act immediately without leaving the app, before a situation escalates.

 ---

 ## Features

 ### 🗺️ Live Ride Simulation
-Full journey phases with an animated night-mode map: **Waiting → En Route → Approaching → Arrived**.
+Full journey phases with an animated night-mode map: **Waiting > En Route > Approaching > Arrived**.
 The car moves in real time, behavior updates at each intersection, and phase transitions happen automatically.

 ### 📍 Unsafe Drop-Off
 Flag a drop-off location that feels unsafe.
-Choose from vetted alternatives (well-lit storefronts, staffed hotel lobbies) — the car reroutes on the map in real time with an animated route preview.
+Choose from vetted alternatives (well-lit storefronts, staffed hotel lobbies) and the car reroutes on the map in real time with an animated route preview.

 ### 🔄 Re-Route
 Request a new drop-off mid-trip.
-The reroute screen draws an animated teal route to the new destination; the main map updates immediately on confirm.
+The reroute screen draws an animated teal route to the new destination, and the main map updates immediately on confirm.

 ### 🆘 I'm in Danger
 One tap connects to a live safety agent.
 The prototype simulates the full sequence:
 1. Agent connects (~3s)
 2. Nearest police station located (~5.5s)
 3. Animated reroute preview drawn to SFPD Northern Station
-4. Car automatically navigates there — emergency banner stays visible with a cancel option
+4. Car automatically navigates there with an emergency banner and cancel option

 ### ⭐ Post-Ride Safety Survey
 A 30-second feedback form collects safety ratings and lets riders flag specific concerns.
-Responses feed directly into Waymo's safety data.

 ---